jafiruddinkhatem/jafiruddinkhatem.github.io/_pages/cv.md

 Education
 ======
 * B.Sc.
-Honours in Forestry, University of U,(ongoing)
+Honours in Forestry, University of Chittagong,(ongoing)
 * HSC in Science with GPA-5.00, Bakalia Govt.
 College, 2020
 * SSC in Science with GPA-5.00, Satkania Model High School, 2018